Verdier quotients of Calabi-Yau categories from quivers with potential

 At the abelian level, $\modules J_I$ is a Serre subcategory of $\modules J$ generated by the simple objects labelled by indexes in $I\subset Q_0$.
 In fact, Serre subcategories of $\modules J$ are in bijection with full subquivers $(Q_I,W_I)$ of $(Q,W)$, or equivalently with subsets $I\subset Q_0$.

 The other algebras we are interested in here are $eJe$ and $e\Gamma e$, that we describe briefly.
-Let $A$ denote either $J$ or $\Gamma$, then $eAe$ consists of all (graded) paths in $A$ that starts and ends at some vertex in $I^c$.
-For $A=J$, this is still a quiver algebra for a finite quiver with potential $(Q^{eJe},W^{eJe})$ with \begin{itemize} \item set of vertices $Q^{eJe}_0=I^c$, and \item set of arrows $Q^{eJe}_1$, consisting of arrows in $Q_1$ connecting two vertices in $I^c$, and a basis of arrows $i\to j$ for distinct paths connecting $i,j\in I^c$ in $\acf Q$, not in the bilateral ideal $\del W_I$. \end{itemize} If $J$ is a finite dimensional algebra, $eJe$ is still a finite dimensional algebra, and the quiver with potential $(Q^{eJe},W^{eJe})$ has finitely many vertices and finitely many arrows.
+Let $A$ denote either $J=J(Q,W)$ or $\Gamma=\Gamma(Q,W)$, then $eAe$ consists of all (graded) paths in $A$ that start and end at some vertex in $I^c$.
+For $A=J$, this is still a quiver algebra for a finite quiver with potential $(Q^{eJe},W^{eJe})$ with \begin{itemize} \item set of vertices $Q^{eJe}_0=I^c$, and \item set of arrows $Q^{eJe}_1$, consisting of arrows in $Q_1$ connecting two vertices in $I^c$, and a basis of arrows $j_1\to j_2$ for distinct paths connecting $j_1,j_2\in I^c$ in $\acf Q$, not in the bilateral ideal $\del W_I$. \end{itemize} If $J$ is a finite dimensional algebra, $eJe$ is still a finite dimensional algebra, and the quiver with potential $(Q^{eJe},W^{eJe})$ has finitely many vertices and finitely many arrows.
 See Figure \ref{fig} for examples.